nf-core/ampliseq/docs/output.md

 DADA2 reduces sequence errors and dereplicates sequences by quality filtering, denoising, read pair merging (for paired end Illumina reads only) and PCR chimera removal.

-Additionally, DADA2 taxonomically classifies the ASVs using pre-trained databases.
+Additionally, DADA2 taxonomically classifies the ASVs using pre-trained databases (specified with `--dada_ref_taxonomy`).

 **Output files:**